moliver28/research-handbook/content/job-families/finance/it-entapps-admin/index.html.md

 Extends the IT Enterprise Applications Administrator responsibilities:

-- Provides input on strategic decisions within the team, such as: new system features and functionality, system roadmap, annual planning, portfolio management.
+- Provides input on strategic decisions within the team, such as: new system features and functionality, process definition, system roadmap, annual planning, portfolio management, etc.
 - Applies technical and functional knowledge to assist in projects that enable the team to meet their goals.
 - Works on complex problems in which analysis of situations or data requires an in-depth evaluation of various factors.
 - Solves problems of medium complexity that will have an impact to the business results of their team.